 - Best use of TV innovation

-From new TV technology to live ads & events, and from contextual advertising to 2-screening and augmented reality, innovative thinking in media planning and the clever use of technology is liberating TV and adding new dimensions every year.
+From new TV technology to live ads & events, and from contextual advertising to multi-screening and video on demand, innovative thinking in communications planning and the clever use of technology is liberating TV and adding new dimensions every year.
 Entrants must explain how they used TV in a new way to good effect.

-The Judges will also consider two additional prizes that cannot be entered for directly:
+The Judges may also award additional prizes that cannot be entered for directly, including: